The Counter Offer: Say No!

 All of these are all very nice, and all thing things that we wish for from our employers.
 But you have to ask yourself, why is it only now I’m being offered all of these prospects?

-Why has my manager waited until now to show their appreciation and how much they value you?
+Why has your manager waited until now to show their appreciation and how much they value you?

 Is it because they don’t want to incur the cost of replacing you and the hassle?
 Or do they genuinely really want you to stay?